napari/napari/docs/plugins/npe2_migration_guide.md

 When migrating, you'll need to fill out the `layer_types` and `filename_extensions` used by your writer. `layer_types` is a set of constraints describing the combinations of layer types acceptable by this writer.
-More about layer types can be found in the {ref}`npe2-manifest-spec`.
+More detail about layer types can be found in the {ref}`npe2-manifest-spec`.

 In the example below, the svg writer accepts a set of layers with 0 or more images, and 0 or more label layers, and so on.
 It will not accept surface